etan18/Obsidian-Notes/Computer Science/Machine Structures/processes.md

 #### sockets
 Two-way communication channels between any two processes.
 There are three main types of sockets: client, server, and connection sockets.
 - Uses two [[queue|queues]], one in each direction
+#### signals
+Processes can send **signals** to other processes within their process group.
+This consists of its ancestors, siblings, and descendants.

+A process can specify what it wants to happen when it receives a signal:
+- Terminate itself (most common)
+- Ignore the signal
+- Catch the signal - in this case, a signal handler must be specified (analogous to an I/O interrupt handler)